-North Korea fires four ballistic missiles, PM Abe says
+North Korea fires four ballistic missiles

 "This is a direct challenge to the international community and a grave violation," he said.

 "Having seen the brutality of North Korea from Kim Jong Nam, I'd say the consequences of the Kim Jong Un regime having nuclear weapons will be horrible," he said referring to the killing of the North Korean leader's estranged half brother at Kuala Lumpur airport last month.

-Officials in the US military and intelligence communities told CNN they were looking at the data from the North Korean launch.
+North Korea has denied any involvement in the murder.

+The US State Department said it remained "prepared to use the full range of capabilities at our disposal against this growing threat."

+"The DPRK's provocations only serve to increase the international community's resolve to counter the DPRK's prohibited weapons of mass destruction programs," acting State Department spokesman Mark Toner said in a statement.

 Foal Eagle drills

-The firing comes as South Korea and the United States are holding their annual military exercises, known as Foal Eagle, which both countries say are defensive in nature.
+South Korea and United States' annual military exercises, known as Foal Eagle and which both countries say are defensive in nature, began on Wednesday March 1 and are expected to last until April 30.

 North Korea has already denounced this year's exercises through state media service KCNA.